hashicorp/consul/plugin/loop/README.md

 When a CoreDNS Pod deployed in Kubernetes detects a loop, the CoreDNS Pod will start to "CrashLoopBackOff".
 This is because Kubernetes will try to restart the Pod every time CoreDNS detects the loop and exits.

-A common cause of forwarding loops in Kubernetes clusters is an interaction with `systemd-resolved` on the host node.  `systemd-resolved` will, in certain configurations, put `127.0.0.53` as an upstream into `/etc/resolv.conf`.
-Kubernetes (`kubelet`) by default will pass this `/etc/resolv/conf` file to all Pods using the `default` dnsPolicy (this includes CoreDNS Pods).
-CoreDNS then uses this `/etc/resolv.conf` as a list of upstreams to proxy/forward requests to.
-Since it contains a local address, CoreDNS ends up forwarding requests to itself.
+A common cause of forwarding loops in Kubernetes clusters is an interaction with a local DNS cache on the host node (e.g. `systemd-resolved`).
+For example, in certain configurations `systemd-resolved` will put the loopback address `127.0.0.53` as a nameserver into `/etc/resolv.conf`.
+Kubernetes (via `kubelet`) by default will pass this `/etc/resolv/conf` file to all Pods using the `default` dnsPolicy rendering them unable to make DNS lookups (this includes CoreDNS Pods).
+CoreDNS uses this `/etc/resolv.conf` as a list of upstreams to proxy/forward requests to.
+Since it contains a loopback address, CoreDNS ends up forwarding requests to itself.

 There are many ways to work around this issue, some are listed here:

-* Add the following to `kubelet`: `--resolv-conf /run/systemd/resolve/resolv.conf`.
+* Add the following to `kubelet`: `--resolv-conf <path-to-your-real-resolv-conf-file>`.
+Your "real" `resolv.conf` is the one that contains the actual IPs of your upstream servers, and no local/loopback address.
   This flag tells `kubelet` to pass an alternate `resolv.conf` to Pods.
-For `systemd-resolved`, `/run/systemd/resolve/resolv.conf` is typically the location of the "original" `/etc/resolv.conf`.
+For systems using `systemd-resolved`, `/run/systemd/resolve/resolv.conf` is typically the location of the "real" `resolv.conf`, although this can be different depending on your distribution.
-* Disable `systemd-resolved` on host nodes, and restore `/etc/resolv.conf` to the original.
+* Disable the local DNS cache on host nodes, and restore `/etc/resolv.conf` to the original.
 * A quick and dirty fix is to edit your Corefile, replacing `proxy . /etc/resolv.conf` with the ip address of your upstream DNS, for example `proxy .
 8.8.8.8`.
+But this only fixes the issue for CoreDNS, kubelet will continue to forward the invalid `resolv.conf` to all `default` dnsPolicy Pods, leaving them unable to resolve DNS.